Qalthos/blog/content/personal/pydex-on-sugar.rst

 is written in pure pyGTK and Glade, both of which are well supported in Sugar.
 So today, I loaded up my dev files and set to work.
-First, though, I had to clean up my dev branch and finish commiting the few hacks I had accumulated over the last few months.
+First, though, I had to clean up my dev branch and finish committing the few hacks I had accumulated over the last few months.
 I finally fixed the zero index bug and found I had a problem in my new scraper that was causing all the evolution problems.
-In anyt case, that's all fixed, so my dev branch is nice and clean and almost ready for the Black/White release in a few weeks.
+In any case, that's all fixed, so my dev branch is nice and clean and almost ready for the Black/White release in a few weeks.
 Getting back to Sugar, I finally found `a good tutorial`_ on \*porting\*